The Da Vinci Code (film): Location

-The Louvre gave permission to film relevant scenes at their premises.
-A replica of the Mona Lisa was used during filming as the crew was not allowed to illuminate the original work with their lighting.
+The Louvre gave permission to film relevant scenes on its premises.
+A replica of the Mona Lisa was used during filming as the crew was not allowed to illuminate the original work with its lighting.
 During the on-site filming at the Louvre, the Mona Lisa's chamber was used as a storage room.
-Westminster Abbey denied the use of its premises, as did Saint-Sulpice.
+Westminster Abbey denied the use of its premises, as did the church of Saint-Sulpice.
 The Westminster Abbey scenes were instead filmed at Lincoln and Winchester cathedrals, which both belong to the Church of England.
-(Westminster Abbey is a Royal Peculiar, a church or chapel under the direct jurisdiction of the monarch; whereas Saint-Sulpice is a Roman Catholic institution.)
+(Westminster Abbey is a Royal Peculiar, a church or chapel under the direct jurisdiction of the monarch, while Saint-Sulpice is a Roman Catholic institution.)

-Due to the denial of a location permit for Saint-Sulpice, the entire scene had to be recreated virtually by post-production company Rainmaker U.K. and though the set had been partially built, the co-ordinates were centimeters out from what the compositors had expected and so the entire process was extremely difficult to complete.
+Due to the denial of a location permit for Saint-Sulpice, the entire scene had to be re-created virtually by post-production company Rainmaker U.K. and though the set had been partially built, the coordinates were centimeters out from what the compositors had expected and so the entire process was extremely difficult to complete.

-Lincoln Cathedral reportedly received £100,000 in exchange for the right to film there, with photography occurring between August 15 and 19, 2005, mainly within the cloisters of the cathedral.
+Lincoln Cathedral reportedly received £100,000 in exchange for the right to film there; filming took place August 15–19, 2005, mainly within the cloisters of the cathedral.
 The cathedral's bell, which strikes the hour, was silent for the first time since World War II during that time.
 Although it remained a closed set, protesters led by a 61-year-old woman named Sister Mary Michael demonstrated against the filming.
-Sister Mary Michael spent 12 hours praying on her knees outside the cathedral in protest against what she saw as the blasphemous use of a holy place to film a book containing heresy.
+She spent 12 hours praying on her knees outside the cathedral in protest against what she saw as the blasphemous use of a holy place to film a book containing heresy.

 Winchester Cathedral answered criticism by using its location fee to fund an exhibition, lecture series, and campaign to debunk the book.
 The scenes for the Pope's summer residence, Castel Gandolfo, were filmed on location at Belvoir Castle in Leicestershire, England.

-Shoreham Airport in West Sussex, England, was used as a filming location, with its art-deco terminal building utilized in a night shoot for the scenes at Le Bourget Airport.
+Shoreham Airport in West Sussex, England, was used as a filming location, with its art-deco terminal building used in a night shoot for the scenes at Le Bourget Airport.

 Filming also took place elsewhere in the United Kingdom.
 Locations included the King's College London campus, Fairfield Halls (Croydon), the Temple Church (London), Burghley House (Lincolnshire) and Rosslyn Chapel and Rosslyn Castle (Midlothian, Scotland) make an appearance at the final part of the film.

+Music

+The film's music was composed by Hans Zimmer, whose work resulted in a nomination for the 2007 Golden Globe Award for Best Original Score.